liuqx315/Multiscale-pattern/sundials_extensions/doc/source/CInterface.rst

 the user-supplied values for the minimum and maximum allowed time step, and the accuracy-based time step.

 .. c:function:: typedef int (*ARKExpStabFn)(N_Vector y, realtype t, realtype *hstab, void *user_data)

-   :Purpose: This function predicts the maximum stable step size for the
-      explicit portions of the ImEx ODE system.
+   This function predicts the maximum stable step size for the explicit portions of the ImEx ODE system.

+   **Arguments:**
-   :Arguments:  `y` -- the current value of the dependent variable vector, :math:`y(t)`.
+      * `y` -- the current value of the dependent variable vector, :math:`y(t)`.

-      `t` -- the current value of the independent variable
+      * `t` -- the current value of the independent variable

-      `hstab` -- the output value with the maximum stable step size.
+      * `hstab` -- the output value with the maximum stable step size.

-      `user_data` -- a pointer to user data, the same as the `estab_data` parameter that was passed to :c:func:`ARKodeSetStabilityFn()`.
+      * `user_data` -- a pointer to user data, the same as the `estab_data` parameter that was passed to :c:func:`ARKodeSetStabilityFn()`.

+   **Return value:**
-   :Return value: An ARKExpStabFn function should return 0 if it
-      successfully set the upcoming stable step size, and a non-zero value otherwise.
+   An ARKExpStabFn function should return 0 if it successfully set the upcoming stable step size, and a non-zero value otherwise.

-   :Notes:  If this function is not supplied, or if it returns `hstab =
-      0.0`, then ARKode will assume that there is no explicit stability restriction on the time step size.
+   **Notes:**  If this function is not supplied, or if it returns `hstab = 0.0`, then ARKode will assume that there is no explicit stability restriction on the time step size.